 Decathlon is another all-camp event that occurs on the last day of every month.
 The campers divide into their nations and participate in a large relay race that includes long and short distance running, swimming, rigging sailboats, kayaking, canoeing, building a fire, a three-legged race, leapfrog, archery, and much more.
 Everyone looks forward to this event; cheering for your nation and doing your best are a great culmination to the end of the month.

-The campers are divided into two nations upon arrival: Iroquois and Algonquin.
-The camper is part of that nation for life.
-We strive to ensure that family members are on the same nation as well.
-Through an election in the first days of camp, each section picks a nation leader.
-Nation leaders are chosen on the basis of their leadership qualities.
+The campers are divided into two teams upon arrival: Birch and Maple.
+The camper is part of that team for life.
+We strive to ensure that family members are on the same team as well.
+Through an election in the first days of camp, each section picks a team leader.
+Team leaders are chosen on the basis of their leadership qualities.
 It is a great honour and a big responsibility.
-Native Gathering is a highly anticipated event that really brings the campers together.
-Happening during the last week of each month, we play games, sing songs, and tell stories that help the girls to learn about aboriginal peoples and their customs.
+Nature Gathering is a highly anticipated event that really brings the campers together.
+Happening during the last week of each month, we play games, sing songs, and tell stories that help the girls to learn about nature.

 Special Arts allows campers to focus on fine arts such as drawing and painting inspired by their natural surroundings.
 The projects at this activity tend to be more long term and can be as detailed as campers wish to make them.
 Campers are lead by qualified staff and encouraged to explore their own creativity as they work through each new project.

 Parents can choose to purchase their daughter a Camp Oconto paddle that is made on site by our Oconto Paddles Staff.
 Campers are then encouraged to bring their paddle to Special Arts where they can decorate in with oil paints to make it their own.
 Paddles will be varnished before their departure to ensure that the integrity of their artwork is maintained, even when the paddles are used in water.
 The option to purchase a paddle is available during online registration.
 The cost will be added to your daughter’s tuck bill at the end of the summer.